shima2803/shima2803/README.md

 ## About

-I'm a Data Scientist in training, focused on **statistics, machine learning and predictive modeling**.
+I'm a Data Scientist, focused on **statistics, machine learning and predictive modeling**.
 I like the full path from a messy dataset to a decision: **cleaning and exploring data, testing hypotheses, building and validating models, and communicating what the numbers actually mean**.

 Computer Science student at **FURB** (Universidade Regional de Blumenau).
 I care most about the parts that are easy to skip — data quality, honest validation, and results a non-technical person can act on.